 Before the second portion of the screening occurs, eligible participants will receive the equipment necessary to use for collecting physiological measurements.
 Participants will be asked to pick up this equipment via curbside pickup at our clinic (UVM University Health Center, UHC), which will consist of participants calling staff once they arrive at UHC and staff coming out to give participants a bag/box containing the following equipment: a Smokerlyzer; an audio jack adapter for the Smokerlyzer if necessary; a blood pressure cuff; an oximeter; a thermometer; a urinary cotinine dipstick; urine cups with attached temperature test strips; a pregnancy test strip (if applicable) and urine toxicology test strips or a saliva toxicology test.
 Participants (and staff) will be asked to use cloth face coverings when exchanging product.
+If participants arrive via car, staff will drop this bag on the hood of the participant's car while the participant remains in the car.
 Participants may be invited to come inside to pick up this equipment if the participant is asked to wait for this exchange.
 All participants must pass a COVID19 screening before entering the building.
 If there is any waiting that needs to occur inside the building, the participant will wait inside one of our five highly ventilated smoking chambers.
-If there happens to be no space in the smoking chambers, the participant will be told that they can not come up to the clinic until space is available.
+If there happens to be no space in the smoking chambers, the participant will be told that they cannot come up to the clinic until space is available.
 After each use, the all of the surfaces in the smoking chambers will be cleaned with 70% or greater of alcohol solution by staff wearing a mask and gloves, as well as all of the door handles.
 If the participant uses the bathroom while they are in the clinic, the bathroom surfaces and handles will be wiped down after use by staff while masks and gloves are worn.
 Participants who are using the smoking chambers at any point in the study to wait for product or equipment exchange will remain in the chambers until a staff member comes to knock on the door to let them out.
 In this way, we can avoid people coming into close contact with each other in the larger room that contains the smoking chambers.
 A minimum of 6 feet of distance will be maintained for all staff and participants at all times.
-For participants who cannot come to the clinic, a commercial courier will deliver this equipment to them before the second portion of the screening.
+For participants who come to the clinic, a commercial courier will deliver this equipment to them before the second portion of the screening.